luncher-project/build-luncher-BE/README.md

 [GET] /api/admin/school
 SUCCESFUL RES IF THE ADMIN IS LINKED TO NO SCHOOL: {
-    message: 'no school associated with this admin'
+        message: 'no school associated with this admin' }

-}
+[GET] /api/admin/school
 SUCCESFUL RES IF THE ADMIN IS LINKED TO A SCHOOL: {
-        name: 'Abraxas Continuation High',
+        schoolName: 'Abraxas Continuation High',
         state: 'CA',
         zip: 92064,
         fundsNeeded: 365,